 Embrace The New

 A lot of older people fear the new.
 They pine for the good old days and bash the new-fangled (fill in the blank).
-While you don’t want to be fake and look foolish, it’s always good to embrace new aspects of culture if you want to be popular as you get older.
+While you don’t want to be fake and look foolish, it’s always good to embrace new aspects of culture if you want to be attractive and vibrant as you get older.
 There was even a study that showed that one key factor in longevity was embracing and learning new technology.

 A former client of mine always went to the same bar and played 1980s heavy metal songs on the jukebox.
 And, a few guys at the place loved it.
 One time I went with him and noticed that he was socially succeeding to a degree: getting the approval of tired older guys in the place.
 But that wasn’t his goal: it was to meet women, who happened to be in their 20s and early 30s.